CaesarSaladd/1800-202530_DTC12/README.md

 # Binge - Your next favorite food app!
-## Dating is overated.
-Eat good food instead!
+## Use Binge to discover new restaurants around you!

 ## Overview
-- Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
-- Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.
-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+- Binge is a client-side JavaScript web application designed to help users discover new restaurants through location based searching and interactive swiping.
+Users can explore nearby restaurants using a live map and filters, or swipe through personalized restaurant recommendations.
-- Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.
+- Originally developed for the COMP 1800 course at BCIT, this project applies User-Centred Design principles, agile project management, and integrates Firebase backend services to store user preferences such as saved restaurants (“Craves”) and rejected options (“Leftovers”).

 ---

 ## Features

-- Browse a list of curated hiking trails with images and details
-- Mark and unmark trails as favorites
+- Search nearby restaurants using a live interactive map
+- Filter results by cuisine, price, and reviews
+- Swipe right to save restaurants to Craves
+- Swipe left to remove restaurants from your recommendations
-- View a personalized list of favorite hikes
+- View your personalized Craves and Leftovers lists
+- Secure authentication using Firebase
-- Responsive design for desktop and mobile
+- Fully responsive design for desktop and mobile devices

 ---